avito-tech/aqueduct/docs/troubleshooting.rst

 Troubleshooting
 ===============

-Aqueduct in Kubernetes
+OOM in your model
 ==============================================

-If you encounter memory issues while using the Aqueduct tool in Kubernetes, such as OOM killer terminating processes within a pod, follow this troubleshooting guide.

-1. **Problem Description:**
-   In the Kubernetes infrastructure, when node resources are insufficient, the OOM killer mechanism is triggered, which may terminate one of the child processes of Flow Aqueduct.
-This leads to an inconsistent state of the pod.

-2. **Symptoms of the Problem:**
-   Possible symptoms include:
+Models often consume a significant amount of memory, making processes that utilize them susceptible to OOM killer termination when there is insufficient RAM.

+This may manifest in less obvious ways, particularly when using Kubernetes.
+The following events may indicate OOM killer activation:
-- Flow Aqueduct stopping with the message ``The process %s for %s handler is dead``.
+  - Flow Aqueduct stopping with the message `The process %s for %s handler is dead`;
-- Decrease in the consumption of RAM within the pod.
+  - Decrease in RAM consumption;
-- OOM killer activations visible in the kernel logs (dmesg) of the node.
+  - OOM killer activations visible in the kernel logs (dmesg).
 For example:

 .. code-block:: bash